-Snags are dead or dying trees that are still standing and holding fast, sometimes at the bottom of a body of water.
+A snag is a dead or dying tree that is still standing and holding fast, sometimes in a body of water.
 Many forms of wildlife will take advantage of a snag as they can be beneficial for wildlife in both natural and landscaped environments.
-They can enhance your area by attracting birds and other wildlife species that may not otherwise be found there.
+They can enhance your area by attracting birds and other wildlife species that might not otherwise be found there.

-Snags can result from disease, lightning, fire, insect infestations, too much shade, drought, root competition as well as old age.
-You may have seen a snag before, as they often look bare and dried out depending on their age.
+A tree may die as a result of disease, lightning, fire, insect infestations, too much shade, drought, root competition, as well as old age.
+You may have seen a dead tree before, as they often look bare and dried out depending on their age.
 They are seen in forested areas, deserts, and yards around residential homes.

 If it were not for dead and fallen trees, a significant percentage of wildlife, especially birds, would not have enough of the basic necessities needed for survival.
-Although some wildlife species may not take advantage of what a snag has to offer, most wildlife can benefit in one way of another from the twigs, branches and truck of a dead tree.
+Although some wildlife species may not take advantage of what a snag has to offer, most wildlife can benefit in one way or another from the twigs, branches, and the trunk of a dead tree.

 List of Uses

-While living trees offer superior camouflage and safety for birds when the trees are in full foliage, dead trees, without the leaves, provide both a great staging area for birds and a great view for birdwatchers and photographers.
+"Snags will provide both a great staging area for birds and also a great view for birdwatchers and photographers."

 Many predators, such as hawks, eagles, ospreys, red-tail hawks, herons, and egrets also use snags to scope out their meals.
 At the same time, they can use it as a look-out point to keep an eye on members of their own species who invade their territory.
-Often, they simply use snags because of the bare branches of snags to perch or roost on.
-Perhaps this is because the bare trees are the best place to keep an eye on potential invaders or just because it's hard for large birds to maneuver wings through foliage.
-Snags are so versatile as far as usage that almost every species of bird will find a reason to use a snag.
+Often, they simply use snags because of the bare branches that make it easy to land on.
+Snags are so versatile that almost every species of bird will find a reason to use a snag.
 Since birds use their keen eyesight for survival, bare trees make it easy for birds to see in all directions since there are no leaves that would otherwise block their view.
 See a list of birds that are attracted to snags»

 The Original Cavity Creators - Woodpeckers

 Woodpeckers use large dead tree trunks as a way to make their presence known, as they make plenty of hammering sounds with their bills banging against the tree's dry surface.
 They will rarely make use of a birdhouse, as they are very capable of creating their own dwelling places.
 Their bodies are built for the task of chipping away at the trunk surface with their thick skulls, powerful neck muscles and beveled, chisel-like bills.
 A woodpecker's ability to climb along the vertical path of a tree trunk is made possible with strong grasping feet and sharp curved nails to form a triangular foot-grip for support.
-The woodpecker's barb-tipped tongue and sticky saliva help it get insects from deep crevices.
-Unlike other cavity-nesting birds, woodpeckers rarely use bird houses because their instincts instruct them to bore out their own cavities.
+The woodpecker's barb-tipped tongue and sticky saliva help it to get insects from deep crevices.

-Woodpeckers may create more than just one hole in a year and probably will not nest in the same hole the next year, thus creating many cavities for secondary cavity nesters such as bluebirds, martins, chickadees, house wrens, squirrels, and owls.
-These types of animals, as well as others, are dependent upon the availability of these abandoned nest cavities, since they cannot excavate cavities themselves.
+Woodpeckers may create more than just one hole in a year and probably will not nest in the same hole the following year, thus creating many cavities for secondary cavity nesters such as bluebirds, martins, chickadees, wrens, squirrels, and owls.
+These types of animals, as well as others, are dependent upon the availability of abandoned nest cavities, since they cannot excavate cavities themselves.